-Immigrants participate in the U.S. Leisure and Hospitality industry at a higher rate than the native born as both workers and business owners.
+Immigrants participate in the U.S. leisure and hospitality industry at a higher rate than the U.S.-born as both workers and business owners.

 - Foreign-born entrepreneurs make up more than one-third of all traveler accommodation and restaurant business owners.